tymiles003/excel-automation/README.md

 9#consolidate_budget.bas-
 A VBA script for fetching required data from different excel files in a folder and putting them into a one file.

+10#dashboard.bas-
+A VBA script for fetching the data from consolidated file and preparing dashboard.